 - Not be employed by: a. a multinational corporation (e.g. Shell, Unilever, Microsoft); b. a large national and/or a large commercial organisation; c. a bilateral donor organisation (e.g. USAID, DFID, Danida, Sida, Dutch ministry of Foreign affairs, FinAid, AusAid, ADC, SwissAid); d. a multilateral donor organisation, (e.g. a UN organisation, the World Bank, the IMF, Asian Development Bank, African Development Bank, IADB); e. an international NGO (e.g. Oxfam, Plan, Care).

-- Preferably have a proven commitment for the public case (for example, work in remote rural areas or for disadvantaged populations).
+- Have a proven commitment for the public case (for example, work in remote rural areas or for disadvantaged populations).

 - Work in a field where a study at KIT can make relevant contribution.

-- Be in a position to introduce the newly acquired skills and knowledge.
+- Be in a position to introduce the newly acquired skills and knowledge in work.

 - Be available full-time to pursue the course or program without interruption, and be physically and mentally able to participate in the entire program.